Routine appointments can be booked several weeks in advance. Urgent, appointments are available on the day by phoning after 08:00am.

 Treatment of minor injuries and dressings are also carried out by the nursing team.

-Our Clinical Pharmacist runs our Medication Review clinics alongside a range of Chronic Disease clinics too.
-He is available to discuss your medication in detail and guide you on it's effective use.
-The Clinical Pharmacist may also provide minor ailment clinics as well as planned health checks.
+Our Clinical Pharmacy Team run our Medication Review clinics alongside a range of Chronic Disease clinics too.
+They are available to discuss your medication in detail and guide you on it's effective use.
+The Clinical Pharmacy Team may also provide minor ailment clinics as well as planned health checks.

 Why does Reception ask why I want an appointment?